 The Grand Bargain was introduced as a response to the growing gap in humanitarian financing from the world’s largest donors and aid providers.
-It is an agreement between more than 30 of the biggest donors and aid providers, which aims to get more means into the hands of people in need and increase the efficiency of humanitarian action.
+It is an agreement between donors and aid providers to get more means into the hands of people in need and increase the efficiency of humanitarian action.

 The Grand Bargain was the resulting agreement.
-It includes a series of changes in the working practices of donors and aid organisations that would deliver an extra billion dollars over five years for people in need of humanitarian aid.
-These changes include gearing up cash programming, greater funding for national and local responders and cutting bureaucracy through harmonised reporting requirements.
+It includes a series of changes in the working practices of donor and aid organisations that would deliver more money for people in need of humanitarian aid.
+These changes were specific commitments to quotes as well as ways of working

 In 2017, Dóchas alongside Irish Aid, ActionAid, Trócaire and the Irish Red Cross held a series of seminars on a number of the Grand Bargain work streams.
 The aim of the series was to raise awareness of key Grand Bargain work streams amongst humanitarian and development practitioners, the academic community and Irish Aid.

 Seminar One - Where are the Women?
 Gender, Localisation and the Grand Bargain

 Seminar Three - Cash-based Programming: A Closer Look